 Workers' comp insurance rates are calculated according to the specific type of work employees perform along with the rate assigned to those employee classifications.
 But when it comes to obtaining workers’ compensation insurance, some employers don’t know where to start.
 Most states require business owners with a certain number of employees to have a workers’ comp policy, but many employers don’t understand how workers’ comp rates are determined.
 In order to help understand how workers' comp rates are actually determined, you must first consider the following:

 What most business owners don’t realize is underwriters focus heavily on a company’s previous loss history to determine what is known in the industry as an experience modification rate (EMR).

 The Mod Factor

-The experience modification rate, or mod, is a rate applied to the workers' compensation premium.
+The experience modification rate is a key factor for how workers' comp rates are determined.
+The modification rate, or mod, is a rate applied to the workers' compensation premium.
 It’s comprised of a complicated calculation based on:

 - Payroll by job class

 - Three years of prior policy loss data

 - Rates established by the National Council on Compensation Insurance

 The industry average is a 1.0.
 If you are below that, you are doing better than the rest of your industry and if you are over that, you are doing worse than the average business in your industry.